 How can a food and beverage manufacturer ensure that every aspect of their facilities are being properly maintained to ensure food safety, efficient production, essential flow of the elements of the supply chain and ultimately deliver great customer service?

 The entire facility – the mechanical, physical and human components of the operation – needs to be synchronized, monitored and managed.
-An effective Enterprise Asset Management (EAM) process along with a sophisticated system can help manufacturers effectively manage physical assets.
+An effective Enterprise Asset Management (EAM) process along with a sophisticated system, such as CMMS maintenance software, can help manufacturers effectively manage physical assets.
 An asset management process and system that includes design, construction, commissioning, operation, maintenance and replacement of plant, equipment and facilities can assist in optimizing assets and minimize repair costs.

 An Enterprise Asset Management system allows management to gain visibility into asset-related costs and projects with a complete analysis of labor, material and contractor expenses.
 Inventory management achieves the ideal balance between having the right spares on hand and minimizing inventory investment.
 All aspects of facility management and maintenance, from the physical buildings to the machinery inside, are synchronized to ensure a smooth operation.